Argentina–Uruguay football rivalry

 Aside from the national teams, both countries have produced some of the most successful clubs in the world.
-The Big Five have represented Argentina's success in club football for most of its history, although other clubs have achieved success in recent history as well, respectively.
+The Big Five have represented Argentina's success in club football for most of its history, although other clubs have achieved success in recent history as well.
 In Uruguay, Peñarol and Nacional have predominantly been the most successful clubs in the country ever since the introduction of the sport.
 In the Copa Libertadores, Argentine clubs have reached the final 38 times, with 25 coming out as champions, whereas Uruguayan clubs have appeared in 16 finals and have won 8 of them.
 In the Copa Sudamericana, Argentine clubs have been featured 15 times, winning it on 9 occasions.
 No Uruguayan club, however, has yet reached a Copa Sudamericana final.
 In all intercontinental competitions, including the Intercontinental Cup and the FIFA Club World Cup, Argentine clubs have won 9 tournaments and were runners-up 14 times, and Uruguayan clubs won 6 tournaments and were runners-up 2 times.
 In 2009, the International Federation of Football History & Statistics released a series of statistical studies that determined the best continental clubs of the 20th century.
 For South America, Peñarol was ranked as the greatest football club in the continent.
 This was followed by Independiente, Nacional, and River Plate in that order.
 Boca Juniors were ranked sixth overall, although Boca Juniors were ranked as the best South American club for the first decade of the 21st century in 2012.

 The two nations have also produced many defining players since their introduction to the sport.
 This includes but isn't limited to, Uruguay's golden generation from the first half of the 20th century, consisting of the likes of José Leandro Andrade, Alcides Ghiggia, José Nasazzi, and Juan Alberto Schiaffino, to Argentina's international prominence later on with names such as Gabriel Batistuta, Mario Alberto Kempes, Diego Maradona, and Daniel Passarella, and eventually down to modern-day generational talents, including Edinson Cavani, Ángel Di María, Diego Forlan, Lionel Messi, Juan Román Riquelme, and Luis Suárez.